-- (2) With the approval of the Legislative Assembly, the Cabinet may guarantee, in such manner and on such conditions as the Cabinet thinks fit, the payment of the principal and interest on any authorized borrowings of the Office made otherwise than by way of advance under subsection (1). - (3) Where the Cabinet is satisfied that there has been default in the repayment of any principal moneys or interest guaranteed under subsection (2), the Cabinet shall, with the prior approval of the Finance Committee of the

-Legislative Assembly, direct the repayment out of the general assets and revenue of the Islands of the amount in respect of which there has been such default.
+- (2) With the approval of the Legislative Assembly, the Cabinet may guarantee, in such manner and on such conditions as the Cabinet thinks fit, the payment of the principal and interest on any authorised borrowings of the Office made otherwise than by way of advance under subsection (1). - (3) Where the Cabinet is satisfied that there has been default in the repayment of any principal moneys or interest guaranteed under subsection (2), the Cabinet shall, with the prior approval of the Finance Committee of the Legislative Assembly, direct the repayment out of the general assets and revenue of the Islands of the amount in respect of which there has been such default. - 37.
+The Office shall pay into the Treasury, at such times and in such manner as the Cabinet may direct, such amounts as may be so directed in or towards repayment of advances made to the Office under section 36, and any sums issued in fulfilment of any guarantee given thereunder, and shall pay into the Treasury on what is outstanding for the time being in respect of such advances and of any sum so issued at such rate as the Cabinet may direct, and different rates of interest may be directed as respects different periods.